yrovsen/default_credit_card/README.md

 ## Data Import

 The dataset used in this project contains information on whether clients defaulted on their credit card payments.
 It consists of 30,000 rows and 24 features, along with 1 target column, which is the default column.
 We have checked the data in terms of statistics using the `describe` command.
+Finally, the meanings of each columns have been placed in the excel file (second sheet).

 ## Preprocessing Steps

 ### Outlier Treatment (Capping method)

-Outliers in the dataset are treated using the capping method to ensure they do not adversely affect the model performance.
+Outliers in the dataset were treated using the capping method.
+The interquartile range (IQR) was calculated for each numeric feature to determine the upper and lower boundaries.
+For each numeric column, if the values exceeded the upper boundary, they were capped at the upper boundary.
+Similarly, values below the lower boundary were capped at the lower boundary.
+This approach ensures that extreme values do not adversely affect the model performance.

 ### Feature Creation

-New features are created from the existing data to enhance the predictive power of the models.
+New features were created to enhance the predictive power of the model by leveraging the relationships between existing features.
+Specifically, statistical analysis was used to create new columns based on the relationships between `EDUCATION` and `LIMIT_BAL`, as well as `MARRIAGE` and `LIMIT_BAL`.

+For each category in `EDUCATION`, new columns were created to capture the mean, sum, minimum, and maximum values of `LIMIT_BAL`.
+This was done by grouping the data by `EDUCATION` and calculating these statistics, which were then merged back into the main dataset.

+Similarly, new columns were created for each category in `MARRIAGE`, capturing the mean, sum, minimum, and maximum values of `LIMIT_BAL` by grouping the data by `MARRIAGE` and performing the same statistical calculations.
+These new features provide additional insights into the relationships between these variables, which can improve the model's performance.

 ### Normal Distribution Checking